jflucier/ILL_pipelines/README.md

 **Notice** that preprocess script generates sample tsv file needed here (i.e. precocess/preprocessed_reads.sample.tsv).

-The sorumash taxonomic abundance script can also be executed on a single sample.
+The sourmash taxonomic abundance script can also be executed on a single sample.
 Use -h option to view usage:

 ```